Answered By: Gwen Jones Last Updated: Mar 07, 2016 Views: 678

 *If you have a current disability support plan, book loans will be sent free of charge.
 Photocopies are charged at the same rate as above.
 You should select the relevant option on the request form and we will process accordingly.

-The charge will be added to your library record.
+When we receive your request we will process it and the charge will be added to your library account.
 Charges for this service are counted as outstanding fines on your record and must not exceed £10.00 in total to ensure that your use of library services is unaffected.
+You can pay by any of the following methods and the charge will then be removed from your record:

-We can accept cheque payment to clear the request charge from your record.
-Please print the emailed confirmation receipt and send with a cheque made payable to the “University of Liverpool” to the address given below.
+By cheque made payable to the “University of Liverpool” posted to the address given below.
 Please add your cheque guarantee card number to the reverse of the cheque.

 Post cheques to: